Sport in Iran: Skiing

+Here, one must first ride the gondola lift.
+The Seventh station has three slopes.
+From the Tochal peak, there are views of the Alborz range.

 Hiking and climbing sports

-Due to the wealth of mountains, climbing sports are widely popular in Iran.
-Both the Zagros and Alborz ranges provide plenty of opportunities for the novice and advanced alike.

-Hiking and trekking enthusiasts find opportunities in locations like Alamut and Tangeh Savashi to enjoy the rustic surroundings, as well as a relatively challenging climb.
+Due to its mountains, climbing sports are popular in Iran.
+Both the Zagros and Alborz ranges provide opportunities for the novice and advanced alike.
+Hiking and trekking enthusiasts find opportunities in locations like Alamut and Tangeh Savashi.

 Martial arts

 Martial arts have gained popularity in Iran in the past 20 years.
 Kyokushin, shotokan, wushu, judo, and taekwondo are the most popular.

 Iran competed in the International Judo Federation (IJF) until 2019, when it was barred after 2018 world champion Iranian judoka Saeid Mollaei said he was ordered to throw a match to avoid facing an Israeli judoka.
 The incident resulted in Mollaei's flight to Germany, after Iran persecuted him and his family in retaliation for the international humiliation.

 Volleyball

 In volleyball, Iran has a national team, and a professional league.
 The Iran national volleyball team is among the strongest teams in the world, and the Iranian Youth and Junior (Under-19 and Under-21) national teams are among the top three strongest teams in the world, winning medals in Boys' U19 Volleyball World Championship and Men's U21 Volleyball World Championship in recent years.
 In the 2007 Men's U21 Volleyball World Championship, the Iranians were successful at earning a bronze medal.
 Also, in late August 2007, the Iran national under-19 volleyball team surprised many by winning the gold medal in the Volleyball World Championship in Mexico, after beating France and China in the semi-finals and finals respectively and marking the first such international gold medal for an Iranian team sport.

 Iran featured a men's national team in beach volleyball that competed at the 2018–2020 AVC Beach Volleyball Continental Cup.